LivingWithHippos/server-stuff/README.md

   * [Extra: Startpage](#extra-startpage)
   * [Extra: Other apps](#extra-other-apps)
   * [Extra: NGINX Proxy Manager](#extra-nginx-proxy-manager)

-## Linuxserver.io
-Using the images provided by [linuxserver.io](https://www.linuxserver.io/) it's pretty easy to set up all the web-apps and services you want on your server.
-External Docker images can be added almost as smoothly and usually require little configuration if any.

 ## How does it work
 First of all, read a tiny little bit about [docker](https://www.docker.com/why-docker) and [docker-compose](https://docs.docker.com/compose/) if you don' t know what they are.

 TL:DR -> Docker is a software to create containers, where we'll put our apps, Compose is a tool for defining and running multi-container Docker applications.

-Linuxserver's [swag docker](https://github.com/linuxserver/docker-swag) is the main one; it gives us:
+If you´re on a public server you probably want to piont them to a domain like mycoolapp.mycooldomain.com.
+The software used to do this is called a reverse proxy and there many of them, nginx, trafik, caddy etc. Linuxserver's [swag docker](https://github.com/linuxserver/docker-swag) is the main one used here; it gives us:
 * free certificates: you get the green lock on your browser, and your web traffic is encrypted
 * reverse proxy: you can host multiple apps on your domain and reach them with subdomain/subfolders